Articles

 Your mission statement is your purpose, declared, defining exactly what your company is doing now.
 It’s an embodiment of what you stand for, who you’re doing it for, and how you’re accomplishing it.

-The mission statement shouldn’t exist in some arbitrary Word document or company webpage nobody will ever see.
-It’s the wheel of your ship, and without it, you’re floating aimlessly in the ocean of your business.
+Mission statements shouldn’t exist in some arbitrary Word document or company webpage nobody will ever see.
+Your mission statement is the wheel of your ship, and without it, you’re floating aimlessly in the ocean of your business.

 Vision statement

-If a mission statement is about where you’re presently going, your vision statement is like looking into a fortune teller’s crystal ball.
-It’s a glimpse into your company’s desired future, even more bold and high-reaching than the mission statement, highlighting the grand value or change you hope to drive in the world.
+If a mission statement is about where you’re presently going, your company's vision statement is like looking into a fortune teller’s crystal ball.
+A vision statement focuses on describing your company's desired future state, even more bold and high-reaching than the mission statement, highlighting the grand value or change you hope to drive in the world.

 Mission vs. vision

-When trying to differentiate between the mission and vision, use this simple breakdown.
+When trying to differentiate between vision and mission statements, use this simple breakdown.

 Mission vs vision statement, differentiated by the present (mission) versus the future (vision)